 You’ll never be able to control the perceptions or misconceptions of others.
 Not all communications will go as planned.
 Small disasters will happen.

 People may not like where their name appears on the seating chart.
 You may not be able to invite everyone.
-Your wedding band may go missing 90 minutes before the ceremony.
 Feelings will be hurt for no particular reason at all except that weddings bring out #allthefeels.

-Executing on your PR strategy brings out the same kind of hiccups on the path to happily ever after.
+Executing on your PR strategy brings out the same kind of hiccups on the path to brand happiness.

-If a customer feels they have been treated unfairly and want vindication, they will hop right on to social media and complain.
+If a customer feels they have been treated unfairly and want justice, they will hop right on to social media and complain.
 Does your promotional plan account for that?
 It should.

 You then must make a choice; do you ignore it or handle the situation?
-Hint: Always handle the situation.
+Hint: Handle the situation.

 You also should always show your gratitude.
-In the wedding world, this comes in the form of handwritten thank you cards and glowing vendor reviews.
+In the wedding world, this comes in the form of handwritten thank you cards.

 In the digital world of business, old-fashioned manners like thank you cards still matter.
 If an employee or customer deserves acknowledgement or recognition, let them know with a personalized note.